brainlife/app-segment-hippamyg-nuclei/README.md

 ## Output

-The main outputs of this App are an inflated parcellation datatype and an roi (niftis) datatype.
+The main output of this app is a freesurfer datatype with appropriate .mgz files for the thalamic segmentation.

 #### Product.json
 The secondary output of this app is `product.json`.
 This file allows web interfaces, DB and API calls on the results of the processing.